-Gossamer Glossary functions as a framework for the various threads, in a similar way that a loom supports the work of a weaver.
+This gossamer glossary functions as a framework for the various threads in a similar way that a loom supports the work of a weaver.
+It is the underlying structure of the weaving of threads.

 Each thread is first set up on the glossary frame and is then woven into the fabric of the platform.
 Curiousity can lead from one place to another and so does the glossary.
 Articles link to the glossary, and the glossary links to articles with expanded information weaving thoughts and info together.